bergie/bergie.github.com/_posts/2025-06-05-mobile-blogging.md

 However, Starlink is a complicated, energy-hungry, and fragile system on an offshore boat.
 The policies might change at any time preventing our way of using it, and also the dishy itself, or the way we power it may fail.

-But despite what you'd think, even on a needy boat like ours, loss of Internet connectivity is not an emergency.
+But despite what you'd think, even on a nerdy boat like ours, loss of Internet connectivity is not an emergency.
 And this is where the old-style mobile blogging mechanisms come handy.

 * Any of the [2025 Atlantic crossing posts](https://lille-oe.de/2025/) is a good example of this setup in action